lotrando/tailwind-purgecss/README.md

 `tailwind.config.js` and `src/tailwind.css`

-added some Google fonts to demostrate addinf custom css to tailwind
+added some Google fonts to demostrate add some custom css to tailwind

 ## Installation